Solar Panel Cost in Arizona (2023 Local Savings Guide)

 The year a business was founded speaks to both its reputation and its experience in the solar industry.
 The popularity of going solar may mean a surge of “fly by night” solar companies that are inexperienced in solar energy system installation.
 Although these companies can offer a competitive price, your warranty may not be honored should that company go out of business.

 Just because a company is older doesn’t mean it’s the best in Arizona, but that company’s experience can speak for itself simply due to the number of solar systems it has installed.
-Older companies, such as SunPower and Verde Solar, have coveted solar installation experience that you can trust.
+Older companies, such as Verde Solar, have coveted solar installation experience that you can trust.

 Before you hire an Arizona solar company, it’s helpful to ask about the installation process.
 Though it may seem simple, the process can vary from company to company.